-The Baksi Museum (Turkey) wins 2014 Museum Prize
+The Museum of Communication (Bern, Switzerland) wins 2019 Museum Prize

-Strasbourg, 07.12.2018 – The 2019 Council of Europe Museum Prize for 2014 has been awarded to the Baksi Museum in Bayburt (Turkey) by the Committee on Culture, Science, Education and Media of the Parliamentary Assembly of the Council of Europe (PACE) at a meeting in Paris today.
+Strasbourg, 07.12.2018 – The 2019 Council of Europe Museum Prize has been awarded to the Museum of Communication (Bern, Switzerland).
+The museum was selected by the Culture Committee of the Parliamentary Assembly of the Council of Europe (PACE) at a meeting in Paris today.

 According to Committee representative for the Museum Prize, Nino Goguadze (Georgia, EC), the Museum of Communication “is clearly a very interactive, multisensory, participatory, accessible, playful, open and democratic museum.
 It is a lab for social interaction, relationships and processes.
 It addresses, in a creative and open way, emerging issues related to present day communication: the value of truth; the impact of lying; privacy; hacking secrets; (mis) understanding and communication in a culturally diverse society; the issue of ‘memory’ from millennia old clay tablets to contemporary ephemeral ‘clouds'”.

 A human-centered museum, it invites and explores opportunities of crowdsourcing content production.
 To this end, the museum has developed a very innovative scheme of ‘communicators’ who are trained to facilitate interaction with visitors, engage with them in conversations and the exploration of ideas.
 The results of this interaction are then gathered in various formats (written, audio, video…), researched by staff and used for future activities or installations.

 According to Ms Goguadze, the museum is “clearly outstanding in the way it engages visitors to critically reflect on our contemporary world with various implications brought by new technologies and new forms of communication”.

 The Council of Europe Museum Prize has been awarded annually since 1977 to a museum judged to have made a significant contribution to: